 Printed Wiring Boards.

 Now that computers and laser printers are a common part of the household or office, it is possible to make high quality printed wiring boards with very little additional material.
-The only additional material that might be needed is to purchase some Staples PhotoBasic gloss ink jet paper.
-I buy the 100 sheet pack (Staples SKU 471865).
-This has a plastic coating on top of the paper.
+The only additional material that might be needed is to purchase is some Staples Glossy Color Laser Paper.
+(Staples SKU 633215).

-And yes, you will be using a laser printer on ink jet paper, printing on a ink jet won't work.
-Laser toner is a mixture of carbon black and hot melt glue.
+Laser toner is a mixture of carbon black and the equivalent of powdered hot melt glue.
 This will transfer when heated again.
 Water/oil based inks will not transfer!

 To make a PWB, the first step is to create or reproduce artwork in your favorite graphics program.
-(I use Visio for the PC or MacDraw Pro for the Macintosh).
+(I use Visio for the PC.).
 After you finish your artwork, use the "group"and "duplicate" functions of the graphics program to make several copies of the artwork on a single page.
 This method can be used to produce a single card to a modest production run.

 Prepare the Copper stock.